Financial Statement Audit: Tips & Insights on Tackling Your ...

 COVID-19.
 Ransomware attacks.
 Machine failures.
 Labor strikes.
 We could go on and on, but you see where we’re heading – there’s no shortage of internal and external risks that can appear from the ether and wreak havoc on your operations.

-Sure, when it comes to once-in-a-lifetime events like the coronavirus pandemic or an earthquake, there isn’t anything you can do to squelch that risk.
+Sure, when it comes to once-in-a-lifetime events like the coronavirus pandemic or an earthquake, there isn’t much you can do to eliminate or even squelch that risk.
 However, through a comprehensive enterprise risk management program, you can improve your ability to identify and respond to risk.
-Improving these capabilities will greatly reduce the likelihood that a risk sneaks up on you and catches you by surprise.
+And simply improving these capabilities will greatly reduce the likelihood that a risk sneaks up on you and catches you by surprise.

 In doing so, you’re generating a byproduct of ERM that too often gets overlooked.
 As your organization increases its capabilities around identifying and responding to risk, you also get to leverage that knowledge and understanding into a potential strategic advantage.
 Therefore, when you understand what goes bump in the night, you can use that knowledge to drive your strategy, create value, and gain a competitive advantage.